-10. Freelance writing statistics estimate content writers make up for 8% of freelancers.
+10. Freelance writing statistics estimate content writers make up 8% of all freelancers.

-All this content on the internet won’t just write itself you know — hence why writers now have more work cut out for them than ever before, or at the very least have more opportunities to become known globally.
+All this content on the internet doesn’t write itself, you know — hence why writers now have more work cut out for them than ever before, or at the very least have more opportunities to become known globally.
 Project managers, who are often in charge of writers, choose a regular job instead as only 1% of them are freelance workers.

 Multimedia artists employ their creativity as much as writers, meaning that 8% of them freelance too.